-Jeff Goldblum Returns For ‘Jurassic World’: Watch His Epic Comeback In The Trailer
+Jeff Goldblum Returns In ‘Jurassic World 2’: Watch His Epic Comeback In Trailer

-He’s baaaaaaaack!
-It’s a comeback 20 years in the making: Jeff Goldblum’s Dr. Ian Malcolm is back for ‘Jurassic World: Fallen Kingdom’, marking his first appearance in the film franchise since 1997.
+It’s a comeback 20 years in the making: Jeff Goldblum’s Dr. Ian Malcolm is back for ‘Jurassic World: Fallen Kingdom’, marking his first appearance in the franchise since 1997.

 Jeff Goldblum, 65, is ready to face the dinosaurs once again.
 The iconic actor is back for more prehistoric action in Jurassic World: Fallen Kingdom, which is due out on June 22, 2018.
 Our first look at Dr. Malcolm’s return came in the form of a behind-the-scenes feature released just days before the highly anticipated sequel’s official trailer.
 “Here I am talking about dinosaurs again,” Dr. Malcolm says with an uncomfortable smile as we see him sitting in a courtroom.
 Dr. Malcolm is older now, obviously, but still extremely handsome and looking dapper as ever in a dark-colored suit.
 Even the new star of the franchise, Chris Pratt, can’t help but fangirl over Jeff’s return!
 “Jeff Goldblum.
 Not gonna lie, that’s pretty awesome,” the actor tells the camera with a huge smirk.
 Um, yes it sure is!